-BiPartisan Budget Act of 2015 Social Security Changes
+Bipartisan Budget Act of 2015 Social Security Changes

 Restricted Application Option for Couples Phasing Out

-If you turn 62 on or after 1/2/2016, when you file for benefits, you will be filing for all benefits available (something called deemed filing) and so you will get the larger of your own benefit or a spousal benefit.(Technical note: Your spouse must have filed for their own benefit for you to be eligible for a spousal benefit.
-If you file first, you will get your own benefit.
-Then later when your spouse files, if the spousal benefit will be more than your own, your benefit amount will increase.)
+It's not the same if you turn 62 on or after January 2, 2016.
+In that case, when you file for SSA payments, you would be filing for all benefits available.
+That is called "deemed filing," and you would get the larger of your own payment or a spousal payment as a result.
+Your spouse must have filed for their own benefit for you to be eligible for a spousal benefit.
+If you file first, you will get your own payment.
+Then later, when your spouse files, if the spousal payment will be more than yours, your payment amount will increase.

 Voluntary Suspension Now Means Related Benefits Also Will Be Suspended

-Social Security Reform Act of 2016 Proposed Changes
+Social Security Reform Act of 2016